tkallinger/KeplerRGpeakbagging/STELLAR/README.md

 - *ID*: project name
 - *pds*: pandas Dataframe with columns *f* (frequency in microHz) and *p* (power density in ppm^2/microHz)
 - *path*: if not existing, a folder with name *ID* is created in the folder *path*, where all output of STELLAR is stored.
 - *f_nyg*: Nyquist frequency of the power density spectrum.
-Default value is the 2min TESS observations.
+The default value is for the 2min TESS observations.
 - *verbose*: to supress the plenty of UltraNest output set it to *False*

 STELLAR has the following class methods (which build on each other - so keep the order):